Displaying the typical summer characteristics,

 UV index

-The months with the highest UV index in Tacuarembo are January,
+The months with the highest UV index are January,

 February and December, with an average maximum UV index of 12.
-A UV Index reading of 11, and higher, represents an extreme health hazard from exposure to the Sun's UV rays for ordinary individuals.
+A UV Index of 11, and more, symbolizes an extreme threat to health from unprotected exposure to Sun's UV rays for the ordinary person.